-- Allows for building of non-numerical databases (text).
-Able to produce HTML web forms for database searching.
-Has API for developing web based application.

-- · Can be used offline

-- Users can run their own instances
+CDS/ISIS is information • Allows for building of non-numerical databases (text).
+Able to produce HTML web forms for database storage and retrieval software, searching.
+Has API for developing web based application. developed in 1985. • Can be used offline • Users can run their own instances

-- · Open source
+- Open source

 - Offered in Arabic, Chinese, English, French, German, Portuguese, Russian, Spanish

 - Data is stored locally on your computer